Tanev scores late, Penguins beat Islanders 5-4 in Game 3

 Trailing 3-1 after two periods, the Islanders pulled within one early in the third.
 Casey Cizikas got the puck on the right side after Mayfield fired a shot from the right point, and he slid it over to Clutterbuck, who quickly put it in from the left side at 3:46.

 Tempers flared after the Islanders nearly tied the score less than two minutes later.
 There was pushing and shoving and all 10 skaters on the ice were sent to the box with roughing penalties.
-Pittsburgh's Jake Guentzel received a double-minor, putting the Islanders on the power play.
+Pittsburgh's Jake Guentzel received a second minor for slashing at the tail end of the scrum, putting the Islanders on the power play.

 After Clutterbuck got an interference penalty for running into Jarry, Carter put the Penguins back ahead 4-3 at the 7-minute mark with his second of the night.